juanmanuel96/flask-mongodb/docs/mongo.md

 post_model = current_mongo.get_collection(BlogPost)
 ```

 This will return the instance of `BlogPost` model which was registered automatically.

-Through it you can make queries, create collection documents, updating documents, etc.
+> **NOTE:** As of verion 1.7.0, this method has been deprecated.